Is my child ready to return to school?

 - They are able to challenge cognitive distortions related to food and exercise beliefs

 Supporting your child is a collaborative effort.
-If you aren’t sure whether they are ready to go back to school or not, you can consult their therapist to get their thoughts on the matter.
-Together, you two can decide when it is appropriate to send them back to school.
+If you aren’t sure whether they are ready to go back to school or not, you can consult their treatment team to get their thoughts on the matter.
+Together, you can decide when it is appropriate to send them back to school.

 Possible triggers at school

-Unfortunately, bullying is very prevalent across schools in the United States, with over 20% of students reporting being bullied.
-(1) While students are bullied for many different reasons, a major one is related to physical appearance, especially weight or body size.
-And bullying can influence the development of an eating disorder or contribute to a relapse to disordered eating.
+Unfortunately, bullying is very prevalent across schools in the United States, with over 20% of students reporting being bullied.1 While students are bullied for many different reasons, a major one is related to physical appearance, especially weight or body size.
+And bullying can influence the development of an eating disorder or contribute to relapse to disordered eating.

 School can be extremely stressful.
 From homework and exams to group projects and standardized testing, the pressure can be intense.
 Academic pressures may trigger disordered eating behaviors or contribute to relapses.

 Additionally, there is a link between eating disorders and perfectionism—statistically, those with eating disorders exhibit elevated perfectionism compared to those without.2 And while your child’s treatment program may have challenged some of the beliefs your child has related to flawlessness, self-criticism, and control, going to school can be a triggering environment since teachers and principals often reward perfectionism, whether they realize it or not.
 If your child has struggled with perfectionism, you may want to contact your child’s teachers and discuss ways to support and encourage mindfulness and acceptance.

 Sports can help children in many ways, including:3

 - Engaging in joyful movement

 - Creating a sense of belonging

 - Improving mental health